E-Crea8/E-Crea8/README.md

 # About Me
 - 👋 Hi, I’m Emmanuel Oluwaseyi Ogundare - @E-Crea8
 - 👀 I'm a proficient and creative Web developer with a strong history in website development and management.
-Experienced in HTML5, CSS3, SCSS, Bootstrap, Javascript, AJAX, JQuery, API, PHP/MySQL, WordPress, WooCommerce, and Drupal.
+Experienced in HTML5, CSS3, SCSS, Bootstrap, Javascript, AJAX, JQuery, API, PHP/MySQL, WordPress, WooCommerce, Advanced Custom Fields (ACFs), Elementor, WP Bakery Visual Builder, Divi Page Builder, WP engine, AWS, and Plugin Setup and Customisation.
 I'm also Skilled in creating engaging and interactive websites, SEO, Graphic designs, and web application development.
 I am also exploring new web technologies and fast adapting myself to them.
-- 💞️ I’m looking to collaborate on open projects
+- 💞️ I’m open to posotions and looking to collaborate on open projects
 - 📫 How to reach me ... ogundare.emmanuel@gmail.com